loopbackio/loopback.io/pages/en/lb3/Push-notifications-for-iOS-apps.md

 title: "Push notifications for iOS apps"
 lang: en
 layout: page
+toc: false
 keywords: LoopBack
 tags:
 sidebar: lb3_sidebar
 permalink: /doc/en/lb3/Push-notifications-for-iOS-apps.html
 summary:
 ---

+{% include warning.html content="
+As a former StrongLoop Labs project, the iOS SDK may lack usability, completeness, documentation, and robustness, and may be outdated.
+StrongLoop/IBM is no longer maintaining this project actively, however we do provide support for our paying customers through usual IBM support channels.
+" %}

+{% include toc.html %}

 ## Overview